chayut27/AdminCW/README.md

 # AdminCW
-AdminCW free admin dashboard bootstrap 5
+AdminCW free simple admin dashboard bootstrap 5 for developer

 how to install